snowleopard/selective/README.md

 ```

 Selective functors are sufficient for implementing many conditional constructs,
-which traditionally require the (much more powerful) `Monad` type class.
+which traditionally require the (more powerful) `Monad` type class.
 For example:

 ```haskell
 -- | Branch on a Boolean value, skipping unnecessary effects.